Sinity/intercept-bounce/README.md

 *   `-t, --debounce-time <MS>`:
     *   Sets the time threshold for bounce filtering in milliseconds (default: `10`).
     *   Events for the *same key code* and *same value* (press/release/repeat) occurring faster than this threshold are dropped.
-    *   Setting `--debounce-time 0` effectively disables filtering, passing all events through.
+    *   Setting `--debounce-time 0` effectively disables filtering.
 *   `--log-interval <SECONDS>`:
     *   Periodically dump statistics to stderr every `SECONDS` seconds (default: `0` = disabled).
-Statistics are always printed on exit regardless of this setting.
+Statistics are always printed on exit.
 *   `--log-all-events`:
     *   Log details of *every* incoming event to stderr, prefixed with `[PASS]` or `[DROP]`.
 Includes non-key events.
 *   `--log-bounces`: